hzi-bifo/SDplots/Software/README.md

 > Again, if you are running into an error like `Got permission denied while trying to connect to the Docker daemon socket`, try to run `$sudo docker run ...`

->**CMD Config**
+2. To customize your pipeline-deployment, you can append the following to the run-command:
-> To customize your pipeline-deployment, you can append the following to the run-command:
+>

 	-i, --i   : name of input files, must be set
 	-o, --o   : name of output folder, must be set